 15.5 ounce can of chickpeas, drained and rinsed

-1. Fill a pot of water with ~1 inch of water.
+1. First, you’ll need to steam the potatoes for the chimichurri salad.
+Fill a pot of water with ~1 inch of water.
 Put a steamer basket inside.
 Bring the water to a boil.
 Then, add the red potatoes.
 Steam for 12-18 minutes or until they can be pierced with a fork easily and are soft enough to enjoy eating.

 2. Remove the red potatoes from the steamer, and allow them to cool.
 When they are cool enough to handle, cut them into slices.
 Set aside.

-3. In a small skillet, add the olive oil and garlic cloves.
+3. Next, you’ll sauté the aromatics for the chimichurri sauce for the chickpea potato salad.
+In a small skillet, add the olive oil and garlic cloves.
 Sauté over medium-low heat until it gets a golden toasty look on the outside.
 Remove from heat, and allow to cool a bit.

 4. In a blender or food processor, add the olive oil, garlic cloves, parsley, cilantro, oregano, red wine vinegar, crushed red pepper flakes and salt.
 Blend until somewhat smooth.
 You still want some recognizable herbs, but you want the garlic to be well incorporated.

 5. In a mixing box, add all the components together–sliced red potatoes, chickpeas and chimichurri sauce.
 Carefully stir together.
 Taste and adjust seasonings, if needed (more red wine vinegar? more salt?).
-Serve cold or at room temperature.
+Serve this chimichurri chickpea potato salad cold or at room temperature.